2026-05-25 14:07:54 | EST

-Wholesale Inflation April PPI - stock buybacks, dividends, and shareholder returns analysis.
+Wholesale Inflation April PPI - follows broader market developments shaping trading momentum and investor outlook.
 The U.S. producer price index (PPI) surged 6% in April on a year-over-year basis, marking the largest annual increase since 2022.
 Market expectations, according to the Dow Jones consensus, had called for a monthly gain of 0.5% in the headline PPI.

 Live News